Wedding Invitations Inspired by Taylor Swift Eras

 The Life of a Showgirl (2025)

 Taylor’s latest era, The Life of a Showgirl, is vibrant, glamorous, and made for the big stage.
-For a wedding inspired by this album, think metallics, burnt orange and mint colour palettes, high-shine finishes, and a touch of glitz.
+For a wedding inspired by this album, think metallics, burnt orange and mint color palettes, high-shine finishes, and a touch of glitz.
 Invitations printed on orange stock with mirror foil and bold typography reflect the spotlight-ready aesthetic of this era.
-Our Solis Invitations capture those vibrant, glamorous vibes—perfect for a modern wedding.
-See our other designs for this era
+Our Solis Invitations capture those vibrant, glamorous vibes, perfect for a modern wedding.

 Share on Pinterest